 DESE's Financial Management section distributes federal and state funds to School Food Authorities (SFAs) or Sponsoring Organizations (SOs) through the claim process.
 The financial management team also providing guidance and support for resource management of and procurement with funds from the nonprofit food service accounts.

 Meals and snacks served in each CNP are reimbursed at a different rate.
 Rates can vary based on how you prepare meals, if meals are served in rural versus urban areas and your student's eligibility for free and reduced priced meals, contact of office for questions about specific programs.

 Current Reimbursement Rates:

-School Nutrition Programs Reimbursement Rates for School Year 2021-2022 January 2022 Update
+National School Nutrition Programs Reimbursement Rates for Fiscal Year 2023

 Claims for reimbursement can be submitted by approved sponsors in good standing through the DESE's security portal.

 When making procurement decisions, SFAs and other Child Nutrition Program operators should refer to USDA procurement regulations.
 Broadly, keep in mind the following four fundamental principles: